alanstevens/CoreLogging/README.md

 # Core Logging
 This project is a set of abstractons over the dotnet core logging framework.

-It is exciting that logging is a first class service in the dotnet core framework now.
+It is exciting that logging is a first class service in the dotnet core framework.
 Here you will find some wrappers and extensions to make logging in dotnet core even easier to work with.
 There are three levels of abstraction.

 ## Testable Interfaces
 While Microsoft provides an `ILogger` interface, the frequently called logging methods are all extension methods.
 This makes it difficult to determine if your logging message was called.
 Steve Smith has an excellent [article](https://ardalis.com/testing-logging-in-aspnet-core) laying out these difficulties.